 Currently, most filing offices maintain a UCC index with more than sufficient field length to index very long debtor names.
 Most states can accommodate organization debtor names up to 300 characters.
-An analysis of filed financing statements shows that only 1 out of approximately 900 debtor names exceeds 120 characters.
-It is questionable whether names that long satisfy the sufficiency requirements of Section 9-503(a).
-In most cases, debtor names that exceed 80 characters contain descriptive language that almost certainly makes the financing statement seriously misleading.
+An analysis of filed financing statements shows that only 1 out of approximately 900 organization debtor names exceeds 120 characters.
+While the numbers could be higher for certain types of organization debtors, such as trusts, and it is questionable whether organization names that long satisfy the sufficiency requirements of Section 9-503(a).
+In most cases, debtor names that exceed 80 characters appear to combine superfluous information with the correct debtor name, making the financing statement seriously misleading.
 On rare occasions when the debtor name exceeds the maximum index field length, the filing offices simply truncate the name.